COVID-19 Massachusetts Resources

 - Click here for resources from MIRA Coalition in multiple languages.

-- Most eviction cases will not be heard until courts re-open, but some emergency situations may be heard before then.
+- Most eviction cases will not be heard until courts re-open, and our eviction moratorium ends, but some emergency situations may be heard before then.
 Click here to learn more.

 - A new bill as of April 20 stops most eviction cases and sheriffs/constables enforcing executions (48 hour notice of move out).